beshu-tech/readonlyrest-docs/elasticsearch.md

   groups: ["group3"]
 ```

-It handles both, authentication and authorization using configured LDAP connector (here `ldap1`).
-The same functionality can be achieved using two rules described above:
+It handles both authentication and authorization using the configured LDAP connector (here `ldap1`).
+The same functionality can be achieved using the two rules described below:

 ```yaml
 ldap_authentication: ldap1